So, what exactly is a beat sheet?

 First, I broke down my story into 4 parts or 4 acts.
 (Learn more about the 4 act structure here.)
 From there, I focused on four or five beats for each act.
 My beats are really more like chunks of story rather than like one particular moment.
 Some beat sheets have very specific events for each beat but I like to think of mine as more of a series of small events that lead to bigger ones.

-Here’s what each act looks like in CTNFTW:
+Here’s what each act looks like in CTNFTW (the beat is bold):

-3. Next, you need to set up the world the main character lives in and how they interact with it.
+3. Next, you need to Set Up the story world and the conflict that the main character is currently in and how they interact with it.
+(This is usually a few scenes or chapters.)

-In Act 2a, the focus is on the protagonist dealing with the choices they made, so the set up beat includes a test of that decision and when I raise the stakes, I usually throw in a twist that’s an unseen consequence of those Act 1 decisions.
-Act 2a ends in a midpoint climax, where the protagonist shifts their beliefs (and begins making better decisions usually.)
+In Act 2a, the focus is on the protagonist dealing with the Act 1 choices they made, so the Set Up beat includes a test of some kind to see if the protagonist is ready to make similar choices.
+And for Stakes Rise, I usually throw in a twist somewhere that’s an unseen consequence of those Act 1 decisions.
+The Act 2a Climax actually ends in a Midpoint, where the protagonist shifts their beliefs.

-In Act 3, the structure is still the same but the stakes are super high as both the character and the antagonist forces rush toward each other and have their final clash.
+In Act 3, the the stakes are super high as both the character and the antagonist forces rush toward each other for their final clash.
+The Set Up beats illustrate how the protagonist is reacting to the crisis and growing beyond that moment.
+Stakes Rise show the character rising to all the antagonists attacks and challenges.
+It's the hardest challenges on your character's choices and they have to stay strong in their changed beliefs.
 If you’re writing a positive journey, than your protagonist finally makes all the right choices, even if they’re hard, and wins out over the bad guys!
 Yay, the end!

 This is only one type of story so it might not work for whatever you’re writing.
 Just like there are dozens of beat sheets, there are dozens of different types of stories.
 Find what works for yours!
 I also like to watch movies in the same genre that I’m writing to see if I can identify the beats.
 Understanding other stories will help you understand your own.